JAlcocerT/JAlcocerT/content/blog/dev-web-migrating-blogspot.md

 ---
 title: "From Blogspot to a Cool Website"
-date: 2025-11-15
+date: 2026-12-30
-draft: false
+draft: true
 tags: ["Wev"]
-summary: 'Migrating Blogspot to a SSG powered Responsive Website'
+description: 'Migrating Blogspot to a SSG powered Responsive Website'
 url: 'blogspot-migration'
 ---